friflo/Friflo.Json.Fliox/Engine/README.md

 ## Library
-- The nuget package contains four dll's specific for: .NET Standard 2.1, .NET 6, .NET 7 and .NET 8.
-  This enables using the most performant features available for each target.
-  E.g. Some SIMD intrinsics methods available on .NET 7 and .NET 8 but not on earlier versions.
-  Builds tested on: Windows, macOS and Linux.
-Untested: Android, iOS, tvOS and WASM/WebAssembly.
+- Builds tested on: **Windows, macOS, Linux, WASM / WebAssembly**.
+Untested: Android, iOS, tvOS.
-- Build time Windows: ~ 5 seconds, macOS (M2): 2,5 seconds.
-- Code coverage of the unit tests: 99,9%.
-See: [docs/code-coverage.md](docs/code-coverage.md).
-- Unit test execution: ~ 1 second.
-- Size of `Friflo.Engine.ECS.dll`: ~ 180 kb.
-The implementation: ~ 14.000 LOC.
-- Pure C# implementation - no C/C++ bindings slowing down runtime / development performance.
-- The C# API is [CLS-compliant](https://learn.microsoft.com/en-us/dotnet/api/system.clscompliantattribute?view=net-8.0#remarks).
 - The library is using only *verifiably safe code*. `<AllowUnsafeBlocks>false</AllowUnsafeBlocks>`.
   See [Unsafe code](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code).
   Unsafe code may cause memory corruption and introduces security and stability risks.
+- Pure C# implementation - no C/C++ bindings slowing down runtime / development performance.
+- The C# API is [CLS-compliant](https://learn.microsoft.com/en-us/dotnet/api/system.clscompliantattribute?view=net-8.0#remarks).
-- No custom C# preprocessor directives to enable / disable features within custom builds.
+- No custom C# preprocessor directives which requires custom builds to enable / disable features.
 - Deterministic dll build.
 - No 3rd party dependencies.
 - It requires **Friflo.Json.Fliox** which is part of this repository.

+## Build
+- Size of `Friflo.Engine.ECS.dll`: ~ 200 kb.
+The implementation: ~ 15.000 LOC.
+- Build time Windows: ~ 5 seconds, macOS (M2): 2,5 seconds.
+- Code coverage of the unit tests: 99,9%.
+See: [docs/code-coverage.md](docs/code-coverage.md).
+- Unit test execution: ~ 1 second.
+- The nuget package contains four dll's specific for: **.NET Standard 2.1 .NET 6 .NET 7 .NET 8**.
+  This enables using the most performant features available for each target.
+  E.g. Some SIMD intrinsics methods available on .NET 7 and .NET 8 but not on earlier versions.

 <br/><br/>